 Statement on the Modern Slavery Act 2015

-This is the first statement regarding slavery and human trafficking, provided by S.D.
+This is the statement regarding slavery and human trafficking, provided by S.D.
 Taylor Ltd (“SDT”) following the introduction of the Modern Slavery Act 2015 (‘the Act’) on 26 March 2015.

 As a financial services provider, the business has a relatively straightforward supply chain compared with those of other sectors.
 The majority of products and services are sourced from suppliers based in the UK.
 Our supply chain includes but is not limited to:

 - Domestic services (i.e.) cleaning

 The Board and management consider the risk of modern slavery in the business and within its supply chain to be low.

 SDT is opposed to slavery and human trafficking in its direct operations and in the indirect operations of its supply chain.
 As such, SDT will not knowingly support or do business with any organisation involved in slavery or human trafficking.

 A range of policies are in place to help identify and mitigate risk in the business, including that of slavery and human trafficking, and to ensure appropriate behaviours throughout the Company.
 These include:

 - Financial Crime & Anti-Money Laundering Policy

 - Health & Safety Policy